isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Specifying the underlying type is necessary in forward declations of enumerations:
+Specifying the underlying type is necessary in forward declarations of enumerations:

     enum Flags : char;